UMich-CURLY/DRIFT_Website/_pages/Tutorials.md

 <div align="center"><img src="{{ site.url }}/DRIFT_Website/images/robotstate.png" alt= rstate style="max-width:20%;height:auto"></div>

 5) **Robot Kinematics Interface**: This component is only necessary for legged robots and stores the kinematic definition of a particular robot, such as a quadrupedal configuration.
-The Robot Kinematics Interface is responsible for computing the body-frame position, which is combined with foot contact information and used in the Kalman filter's correction step.
+The Robot Kinematics Interface is responsible for computing the body-frame position, which is combined with foot contact information and used in the filter's correction step.
 DRIFT provides example implementations for the MIT MiniCheetah and Unitree Go1 quadrupedal platforms

 <div align="center"><img src="{{ site.url }}/DRIFT_Website/images/kin.png" alt= kin style="max-width:85%;height:auto"></div>